nmay231/lattice-grid/README.md

 # Latgrid

 Presenting latgrid!
 An web app built to set puzzles of classic variants or allow you to create your own.
-Try it now on your phone or computer at https://latgrid.vercel.app
+Try it now on your phone or PC at https://latgrid.vercel.app

+(Note: images may be out of date)

 ![Mobile screenshot of latgrid](docs/user/mobile-screenshot.jpg)
 ![Desktop screenshot of latgrid](docs/user/desktop-screenshot.jpg)